Tonydum/Airline-Customer-Booking-Analysis/README.md

 - Analysis of how trip type (RoundTrip vs. One-Way) and the length of stay affect booking completion.

-## Objective

-The objective of this project is to:

-- Identify key factors influencing booking completion, including the impact of sales channels, customer preferences (e.g., baggage, meals), and booking lead times.
-- Analyze whether customers who book earlier are more likely to complete their bookings.
-- Provide insights into customer preferences that drive booking completions, such as extra baggage, preferred seats, and meal choices.
-- Evaluate the effect of the sales channel (Internet vs. Agent) on booking completion rates and add-on service purchases.
-- Determine if specific flight times, routes, or destinations are associated with incomplete bookings.
-- Understand how the length of stay or trip type (RoundTrip vs. One-Way) impacts booking completion rates.

 ## Technologies Used